ibm-cloud-docs/CDN/metrics-container.md

 * `yaxis19`
 * `yaxis20`

-The PIECHART type is for data that will be sent to a pie chart.
-In this case, the only attributes used are: `names`, `xaxis`, and `yaxis`.
+The PIECHART type is for data that is sent to a pie chart.
+In this case, the only attributes that are used are: `names`, `xaxis`, and `yaxis`.
 The `names` attribute is an array containing the region names.
 The `xaxis` attribute contains the usage in GB, and `yaxis1` is the test percentage.

 The LINEGRAPH type is for data that will be sent to a line graph.
-In this case, the `names` array will contain the names of the metrics that are found in the `xaxis`, `yaxis`, `yaxis2`...`yaxis20` attributes, and the actual data will be in the corresponding arrays.
+In this case, the `names` array ontains the names of the metrics that are found in the `xaxis`, `yaxis`, `yaxis2`...`yaxis20` attributes, and the actual data is in the corresponding arrays.

-If `type` is TOTALS, the `names` array will contain the names of the metrics found in the corresponding `totals` array, and the actual data is contained in the `totals` array.
+If `type` is TOTALS, the `names` array contains the names of the metrics that are found in the corresponding `totals` array, and the actual data is contained in the `totals` array.